-On February 2, Candlemas is celebrated, a very ancient Christian festival that is felt throughout the USA.
+On February 2, Candlemas is celebrated, a very ancient Christian festival in the USA.
 It was introduced in the 7th century by the eastern church-commemorate rate.
 The presentation of Jesus in the temple forty days after his birth and the purification of the Virgin Mary.
 And the heart of this festival is found in Italy.
 Not surprisingly, the Latin Februaryrius means precisely “purify.”
 And refers to the celebrations of fire and purifying rites in February.
-The Romans performed these rites at this particular time of the year to get lucky and good harvests.
+The Romans performed these rites at this particular time to get luck and good harvests.

 The origin of Candlemas

 The Candlemas ritual coincides with the same one that occurred at the birth of Jesus.
 Times in which in the 40 days before the dawn.
 The offering of the firstborn and the mother’s purification took place simultaneously.
 As we find written in the Gospel according to Luke, Mary and Joseph respected this rite 40 days after the birth of the Child Jesus.

 Originally the festival was celebrated on February 14, or 40 days after the Epiphany.
 The first testimony of the feast comes to us from Egeria.
 The name Candlemas, commonly used to indicate this recurrence, seems to derive from the similarity of the rite of the skylight.
 Of which Egeria speaks: All the lamps and candles are lit, thus making a very great light.
 It is an ancient Roman festival celebrated in mid-February with ritual torchlight processions, which were already widespread.

 Is Candlemas a pagan holiday?